UP210713/UP210713_CPP/U2/02-beneficios.md

 <h1 align=Center>Readme of the second program "02-beneficios"<h1>

-<h2 align=Center>This program allows the user inserte the result of his evaluation and checks his perfomance level<h2>
+<h2 align=Center>This program allows the user insert the result of his evaluation and checks his perfomance level<h2>

 ``` c++